 3, 3/0; CT14, IM14, WIIF

 Prerequisites: CWP 102, ANT 100; ANT 321 or ANT 323 or ANT 326.
-Value of physical anthropology and its relevance to the problems faced by people today.
-Benefits from physical anthropology and how they are achieved.
-Intellectual, social, and political trends that have shaped the development of the field of physical anthropology.
-Physical anthropology theory and research design in depth.
-Negotiating between the different stakeholders in physical anthropology projects.
-Written communication of physical anthropological findings.
+Value of biological anthropology and its relevance to the problems faced by people today.
+Benefits from biological anthropology and how they are achieved.
+Intellectual, social, and political trends that have shaped the development of the field of biological anthropology.
+Biological anthropology theory and research design in depth.
+Negotiating between the different stakeholders in biological anthropology projects.
+Written communication of biological anthropological findings.
 Offered fall only.

 ANT 488 INTERNSHIP IN ANTHROPOLOGY